abinnquist/fNIRSpreProcessing/README.md

 OPTION 3: As a function (3 pop-ups)
 - In the command window: addpath(genpath('fNIRSpreProcessing'))
 - In the command window run the functionPreProc(dataprefix, hyperscan, multiscan, motionCorr, device, numaux)
+- The function is in the fNIRSPreProcessing/helperScripts folder but no need to open it.
 - The function takes 5 arguments and will also have 3 pop-ups: data directory, compile info, and trim info.
      - Example: preprocessingfNIRS('IPC', 1, 1, 3, 2, 2) <- for a dyadic study, with multiple scans, PCA selected as motion correction, collected with NIRSport2 (or .nirs file), and 2 accelerometers.